npalm/aws-auth/README.md

 - aws-auth-activate-profile - activates a profile.
 - aws-auth-deactivate-profile - deactivate a profile.
 - aws-auth-clear - clear AWS related environment variables.
+- aws-auth-create-secrets - to insert access keys and mfa arn in the password store.
 - aws-auth-create-secret-access-keys - to insert access keys in the password store.
 - aws-auth-create-secret-mfa - to insert MFA arn in the password store.
 - aws-auth-mfa-devices-for-user - list mfa devices for a user.